 Humbucker Wiring (4-Wires)

-Once it was learned that you could wire the coils in a humbucker in different ways, to achieve multiple sounds, manufacturers began to sell four-wire humbuckers to allow guitarists to perform these modifications without damaging the pickup internals.
+Once manufacturers learned that you could wire humbucker coils in different ways to achieve multiple sounds, they began to sell four-wire humbuckers to allow guitarists to perform these modifications without damaging the pickup’s internals.
 Each coil has two wires that represent the beginning and end of the coil, hence the four wires.
 There is also a bare wire that acts as a shield for the pickup chassis.
 Normal humbuckers have one coil going into the next; this is called series wiring.
-To do it, you need to know what colors go to each coil, which is called the wiring code, and each manufacturer has a different one.
+To install it, you need to know what colors go to each coil, which is called the wiring code, and each manufacturer has a different one.

 Wolfetone Wiring Code

 - Red = Hot

 - Green + white = soldered together and taped off

 - Black + bare = soldered together and Ground